Easter Parade (1948)

 One reason that I like this number is that several costumes from The Harvey Girls (1946) show up on the dancers.
 Costume Departments reused costumes, especially those worn on extras, more frequently than you might think.

-Also, the yellow dress in this number inexplicably shows up hanging on a rack in Nadine’s dressing room the same night as the performance!
+As a bonus, the yellow dress from “Steppin’ Out” inexplicably shows up hanging on a rack in Nadine’s dressing room the same night as the performance!

 After Don dances to “Steppin’ Out,” it’s time for “A Couple of Swells” with Hannah and Don in tramp costumes.
 It’s a very funny, enjoyable number.
 It’s not often we see Garland and Astaire with blacked-out teeth and dirty, patched clothes!